-But quality is the key.
-Think — meals made from freshly-picked, local ingredients, and eateries that welcome every kind of diner, from vegan to gluten-free and anyone in between.
+But quality is the key — meals made from freshly-picked, local ingredients, and eateries that welcome every kind of diner, from vegan to gluten-free and anyone in between.
 That’s not too much to ask, now is it?
 Apparently not.
 Because Philly’s healthy brunch game is strong.
 And we’ve got your guide to trying them all.

 Step up your Sunday brunch game at this spot in West Washington Square.
-If you heed our advice, prepare for an extensive brunch menu packed with mouthwatering eats, made with local ingredients, that can be enjoyed on an outdoor patio.
+If you heed our advice, prepare for an extensive brunch menu packed with mouth-watering eats, all made with local ingredients, that can be enjoyed on an outdoor patio.
 Take your time reading (and re-reading) the menu filled with cuisine inspired by the farm and garden.
 One of the very best (and delicious) examples of that might be the Farmer’s Market Frittata, made with farm fresh eggs and seasonal veggies.
-Order with a side of carrot-orange juice blend for a one-two punch of refreshment.
+Fitt Tip: Order with a side of carrot-orange juice blend for a one-two punch of refreshment.

 Friendly faces and fresh foods on Front Street in Fishtown.
 If you’re a resident of this neighborhood, we are supremely jealous.
 The health-conscious options are seemingly endless, brunch is served every day, and there’s even a coffee/juice bar combo that helps you fuel up on the good.
 Really, you had us at daily brunch.
-That, and the menu is packed with plant-based options, using local and organic ingredients (all of which can be made gluten-free if you ask!).
+That, and the menu is packed with plant-based options using local and organic ingredients (all of which can be made gluten-free if you ask!).

 No matter how tasty it is, the same old breakfast and brunch items get boring.
-So if you’re looking for something new—like brunch with no eggs—make your way to this vegan street food spot on 19th Street.
-Yup, it’s really vegan.
+So, if you’re looking for something new—like brunch with no eggs—make your way to this vegan street food spot on 19th St. Yup, it’s really vegan.
 But it’s not vegan in a preachy kind of way; it’s more fun, flavorful, and freaking awesome.
 Go for savory-sweet with waffles and sesame butter, or mix it up with a beet-filled brunch bun.